Pluvic/Cryptool/README.md

 # CrypTool
-Library in python with tools for cryptography
+Self-maded library in Python with the aim of applying cryptography concepts in programming.
+This project is purely for learning purposes but can be used locally for your projects.